g22-yello/Medical-Insurance-Cost-Prediction-Excel-Python-/README.md

 - **Medication Usage:** Regular or high medication dependency correlates with higher risk.
 - **Age:** Patients above 60 show greater chances of being “At Risk” or “Critical”.
 - **Vital Abnormality** is a key factor in predicting the health status of a patient
+- 🏆 Best performing model was **Gradient Boosting** model with Train Accuracy: 0.9547 and Test Accuracy: 0.9328

 **Final Insight:**
 The combined **Excel + Python workflow** effectively identifies patient health risks and supports **data-driven preventive healthcare** through IoMT analytics.